Wildlife-viewing Guidelines

 Some agreements and some challenges.

-It’s so important, but not always easy to decide on a set of guidelines for any particular situation.
+It’s important, but not always easy, to decide on a set of guidelines for any particular situation.

 We can mostly agree that we want wildlife tourism to: